trulia/hologram/README.md

 - [Guard Hologram](https://github.com/kmayer/guard-hologram) is a sweet
   little gem that uses guard to monitor changes to your hologram project and rebuilds your style guide on the fly as you make changes.
 - [Grunt Hologram](https://github.com/jchild3rs/grunt-hologram/) is a sweet
   little grunt task that will generate your hologram style guide.
 - [Classname Clicker](https://github.com/bigethan/hologram-addons/) is a handy
   UI addition that gives the ability to see rules that apply to a classname by clicking on them within hologram.
+- [Cortana](https://github.com/Yago/Cortana) is a theme for hologram.
+It also includes a handy search feature.

 ## Contributing